-One year ago today, our good friends Juice and Sweets (Brad and Kim) were married in a beautiful biker ceremony on a fantastic, sunny day.
-Surrounded by those they love, and by those that love them.
+Four years ago today, our good friends Juice and Sweets (Brad and Kim) were married in a beautiful, noisy, and brief biker ceremony on a fantastic, sunny day.
+Surrounded by those they loved.
 It was a beautiful day.
 Here is the video I made for them.
+It raised a smile.

 It was a good day.

-On the same day, Nikki and I were waiting to hear whether our offer had been accepted on the house in which we now live.
-Obviously, it was.
-During their vows, we got the call.
-I had muted the phone.
-Three buzzes while I fumbled the phone from my pocket, and the house was ours!
-High five and a quiet happy dance, while our friends sealed the deal with a kiss.
+While this was happening, Nikki and I were waiting to hear if our offer had been accepted on the house we now live in.
+I got that call as they spoke their vows.
+Three quiet buzzes while I fumbled my silenced phone from my pocket, a few whispered sentences, and the deal was done!
+The house was ours!
+High five and a quiet happy dance on a table, while our friends sealed their own deal with a kiss.

+On the first anniversary of Kyle’s death, Cam’s birthday, Cam arranged to meet friends and family at a local park to release balloons in remembrance of Kyle.
+They do that each year.
 That says a lot about Cameron.
-I can’t imagine what he (and the rest of the family, particularly Liam and Kayleigh) went through that day, and during this last long year.
+I can’t imagine what he and the rest of the family, particularly Liam and Kayleigh, went through that day, and during the years since.
 Or how they and the rest of the family have coped.
 One fractured day at a time.

-I want to wish Juice and Kim a happy first anniversary.
-I want to wish Cam a happy birthday, whether he wants me to or not.
-And I want to mourn Kyle.
-Honestly, I can’t claim to have known him, and I won’t.
+Honestly, I can’t claim to have known Kyle, and I won’t.
 I left the UK a long, long time ago when he was only a boy.
-But I do know this.
+I have not seen any of the family in person since then, though we stay in touch online.
+As well, of course, as the occasional – now dreaded – phone call.
+But I will say this.
 Kyle left a huge hole.
-The entire family has been rocked by his untimely death.
+The entire family was rocked by his untimely death.
 And no parent should ever have to bury a child.
 That’s not the way it is supposed to be.

 So, make some.
 Go and hug someone.
 For no reason.
 Just do it.
 Put a smile on another person’s face.
 It feels good.
 Really.
 Give yourself, and someone else, a happy memory.
 Do it.
 Right now.